petrenko-sergii/WholesaleStore/README.md

 # WholesaleStore

-Web App "WholesaleStore" helps to create, edit, store the information of the big food wholestore.
-It helps to make the ptoducts, categories, orders, customers.
-App is created using C# MVC method.
+To check the site press: http://wholesalestore.azurewebsites.net Web App "WholesaleStore" allows to create, edit, delete the information for the food wholesale store.
+In this App you can work with products, categories, customers, orders.
+For example, if you make the order and save it, the product amount will be reduced from the total store product amount and vice-versa.
+This App is created using  ASP.NET MVC 4 Web Application.